So many delicious cake and cookie recipes begin with one simple, yet important, ingredient: room temperature butter.

-Cutting the Butter
+3. Cutting the Butter

-How to Test if Butter is Ready
+How to test if butter is ready

 This is a quick way to make sure your butter is soft enough for creaming.
 Simply press your finger into the butter.
 If it makes an indent easily without your finger sliding anywhere, you’re good to go.
 If your finger comes out greasy or it goes through the butter easily, your butter may be too soft.
-Simply place it back in the fridge to firm up a bit before trying again.
+Place it back in the fridge to firm up a bit before trying again.

 For a more scientific method, you can use a thermometer to measure the temperature of your butter.
 For proper room temperature butter, you’re looking for an internal temp somewhere between 65 and 67 degrees F.

 Melted butter is key to making chewy cookies and bars.
 It should be fluid and slightly warm to the touch, but not hot.
-Using butter that’s too hot could ruin other ingredients in your batter (for example, it can cook your eggs or curdle other dairy products).
+Using butter that’s too hot could ruin other ingredients in your batter.
+For example, it can cook your eggs or curdle other dairy products.
 Melted butter is also great for holding a mixture together, like a graham cracker crust or rice cereal treats.